singularityhub/container-diff/examples/compare-containers/README.md

 (non existing files) that are attempting to be assessed for a size:

 ### Example
-A quick example of the command run to compare a bunch of Core OS is shown here:
+A quick example of the command run to compare a bunch of various operating systems is shown here:

  - [EXAMPLE](https://singularityhub.github.io/container-diff/examples/demo)

 ### Compare Docker containers